Bio

 Keynoting st the Wikimania conference

 I’ve worked at the intersection of teaching, research and digital for over 20 years.
-This has taken me from hand-coding websites for the BBC Natural History unit through to my current job of helping to run the largest Creative Arts university in Europe as Head of Digital Education and Academic Practice.
-I am also the President of the Association of Learning Technology and worked at the University of Oxford, co-managing an online distance learning unit.
+This has taken me from web innovation for the BBC Natural History unit through to my current job of Dean of Academic Strategy at the University of the Arts London.
+In between, I’ve taught at the University of the West of England and managed the development of the University of Oxford’s first online courses.

 Heated debate with Marc Prensky, the originator of the contentious ‘Digital Natives’ idea